<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 • Put your data to use.
 Many companies don’t use the full scope of data they have available.
 The more data you use to paint a picture, the more detailed that picture becomes—meaning you have a clearer idea of what to project for all stakeholders involved.

 • Claim a seat at the decision-making table.
 It’s crucial for SaaS companies to give teams like sales, marketing, and customer success clear visibility into key metrics like pipeline, recurring revenue, and churn to help them understand what’s happening in the business.
-Making financial data available across the business and giving finance teams the opportunity to lead conversations about that data can help to spotlight trouble areas as well as opportunities.
+Making data accessible across the business can help to spotlight trouble areas as well as opportunities.

 Security